AsemDevs/Users-List-REST-API-Integration/DEV_NOTES.md

 - Better Design for the table and the user details. ✅
 - Add new pagination feature in case the list of users excceed a specific number to handle it into several pages. ✅
 - Refactor the `ApiService` class into more classes to be more readable and maintainable. ✅
-- Make the endpoint customizable via options.
+- Make the endpoint customizable via options. ✅
+- *TODO:* Flush rewrite rules to happen automatically when the endpoint is changed.
 - Make the Number of users per page customizable via options and Changeable in frontend.
 - Documentation. ✅